 Whilst I was waiting for the 8344 Colombo Commuter service to Maradana at 1148 hrs., and what about that for complete research, I rather let my imagination and my capabilities get mixed up and had a go at using the video function on my little compact camera.
 I had only tried this once or twice before and with varying degrees of success but when I saw a train thundering towards the station and obviously not stopping I thought I would have a go and took the short clip which you can see here.
 Do you like the pan at the end?
 Very Francis Ford Coppola.

-When I eventually got to Fort I rather unusually had the beginnings of a plan which is unusual for me.
+When I eventually got to Fort I rather unusually had the beginnings of a plan which is very odd for me.
 Here is the plan and the execution of it from my contemporaneous notes which I published originally under the title “Slightly disappointing”.

 National Railway Museum.